Grass Seed Buying Guide

 How fresh is the grass seed and how long will it keep?

-We suggest testing seed (see 2nd Q&A) once it is 3 years or older OR increasing seeding rates by 30% for each year you have kept the seed over 2 years.
+We suggest testing seed (see 2nd Q&A) once it is over 2 years OR increasing seeding rates by 30% for each year you have kept.
 Once the seed is 5 years old it is best discarded.

 Can I cover the grass seed?